-6. Enter a permanent injunction preventing Defendants from forcing unaccompanied immigrant minors from visiting crisis pregnancy centers as a condition of having an abortion or after an abortion;
+6. Enter a permanent injunction preventing Defendants from forcing unaccompanied immigrant minors to visit crisis pregnancy centers as a condition of having an abortion or after an abortion;

-7. Enter a permanent injunction preventing Defendants from revealing, or forcing unaccompanied immigrant minors to reveal, to the minors' parents or immigration sponsors information about the minors' abortion decisions, either prior to or after the abortion decisions;
+7. Enter a permanent injunction preventing Defendants from revealing, or forcing unaccompanied immigrant minors to reveal, to the minors' parents or immigration sponsors information about the minors' pregnancies and/or abortion decisions, either prior to or after the abortion decisions;